andreiavrammsd/cpp-channel/README.md

 **Not tested in production**

 Thread safe communication object.

+Use stream operators to push (>>) and fetch (<<) items.
+Range-based for loop supported.

 Tested with GCC and Clang.

 ## Requirements
 * C++11/14/17